-5.2 Proposed Sanitary Servicing
+5.2 Analysis

+The existing septic system was reviewed by Gemtec to confirm if the system will still be adequate to service the property after the proposed lot addition transferred.
+As noted in the report, the available infiltration is dependent upon the amount of hard surface area on the property, which is ultimately used to determine the maximum allowable septic flows.
+The findings of the report show that 122 Reis Road will result in approximately 74% impervious surfaces after the proposed lot addition.
 For the purposes of this report, the anticipated sewage demands have been calculated based on Appendix 4-A (Daily Sewage Flow for Various Establishments) of the City of Ottawa's Sewer Design Guidelines and Table 8.2.1.3.B of the Ontario Building Code (OBC).
 The anticipated average sewage flow for various buildings and places of employment with office workers is 75 L/person/day.
-It is understood that 12 employees are expected to use the facility on any given day, and so, the resulting average daily sewage volume demand was calculated to be 900 L for the facility.
+It is understood that 5 employees are expected to use the facility on any given day, and so, the resulting average daily sewage volume demand was calculated to be 375 L for the facility.